Darrelle Revis: Personal life

 Revis is the nephew of former NFL defensive tackle Sean Gilbert.
 Revis has a daughter and a son.
 In December 2012, Darrelle released his own shoe, the Nike Zoom Revis, which is available in various colors.
 Revis was a friend of Pittsburgh rapper Mac Miller.
-Revis is the cousin of Tampa Bay Buccaneers safety Jordan Whitehead.
+Revis is the cousin of former Tampa Bay Buccaneers safety Jordan Whitehead.

 On February 16, 2017, Revis was involved in a street brawl in Pittsburgh around 2:40 a.m.
 Revis was suspected to have attacked two men, knocking them unconscious.
 One follower attempted to record Revis on a cell phone, prompting Revis to snatch the phone and throw it out at the street.
 That night, Revis was charged for aggravated assault, robbery, terroristic threats and conspiracy stemming from the incident.
 Revis turned himself into police the following day and was released on non-monetary bond.
 All charges were dismissed March 15 after a friend of Revis testified that he was responsible for knocking the two men out.